Azure-Samples/MachineLearningSamples-DistributedHyperParameterTuning/Docs/scenario-distributed-tuning-of-hyperparameters.md

 ## Conclusion

-In this tutorial, we showed how to use AML Workbench to perform tuning of hyperparameter in remote virtual machine and in remote Spark cluster.
+In this scenario, we showed how to use AML Workbench to perform tuning of hyperparameter in remote virtual machine and in remote Spark cluster.
 We saw that AML Workbench provides tools for easy configuration of execution environments and switching between them.

 ## Acknowledgements